nyeholt/silverstripe-webservices/README.md

 formats, and for providing access to consumers of these webservices via token access.

+These are NOT strictly speaking REST services, in that a single URL isn't meant to be accessible via GET and POST; it is RPC over HTTP.

 ## Maintainer Contacts

 *  Marcus Nyeholt <marcus@silverstripe.com.au>